 Non-stop flights are available from LA, San Francisco, and Dallas to Melbourne, with connections from all US airports.

 Ask about our upgrade options to Premium Economy and Business class.

 Day 2 - Cross International Dateline

 Day 3 -

-On arrival into Melbourne, you will be transferred to the Crown Metropol by car service.
+Welcome to Australia!
+On arrival in Melbourne, you will be met in the arrivals hall by your driver and transferred by car service to the Pan Pacific Melbourne.
 Enjoy 3 nights in exciting Melbourne – named the world’s most livable city for the sixth consecutive year.

 Day 4 - Melbourne - Lanes & Arcades

 This morning Indulge with a small casual group guided walking tour through Melbourne's lanes and arcades in small groups to engage in the life of this city, which many miss.
 Discover local designers and specialty retailers, tiny cafes, and more.
 A little history and attention to amazing architecture will inspire locals and visitors alike.
 Get orientated and return to those places you like best in the afternoon, at your leisure.